craigmc08/honeycomb/NOTES.md

 Pain points:

+0. DB transactions.
+We can't access prisma's built-in transaction system, as far as I am aware.

 1.  usernameAndPassword auth methods requires certain names in DB, but I want to use different column names (I want email instead of username).
 Makes my DB schema a little bit more confusing.